CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Related Work

 \subsection{Emotion Across Languages}

 Several studies have examined multilingual emotion datasets.
 Some findings suggest that emotion categories can be preserved through machine translation, for example, by exploring how English-annotated emotion data translate into Finnish, French, German, Hindi, and Italian~\cite{kajava2020emotion,tahir2023effect,bianchi-etal-2022-xlm}.
-This work suggests that the changes in emotion labels often stem from the inherent difficulty of annotation rather than from linguistic differences.
+These works suggest that the changes in emotion labels often stem from the inherent difficulty of annotation rather than from linguistic differences.

 Conversely, other works emphasize that emotions may not be consistently preserved across different languages. \citet{language-2022} showed that typologically dissimilar languages pose challenges for cross-lingual learning with mBERT-based models. \citet{de-bruyne-2023-paradox} argued that translation could fail to capture language-specific verbalizations and connotations---especially if certain emotion keywords do not exist in a given language (e.g., there is no direct word for ``sadness'' in Tahitian, and Amharic does not have an exact term for ``surprise''). \citet{qian-etal-2023-evaluation} found that roughly half of the machine-translated outputs from English to Chinese fail to adequately preserve the original emotion, attributing these discrepancies to emotion-specific words and complex linguistic phenomena.